Sonictherocketman/sonictherocketman.github.io/archive/dont-ban-infinite-scrolling-license-engineers-instead/article.md

 slug: dont-ban-infinite-scrolling-license-engineers-instead
 published: Wed, 31 Jul 2019 at 05:46 PM
-updated: Thu, 05 Feb 2026 23:15:22
+updated: Thu, 05 Feb 2026 23:38:51
 title: Don't Ban Infinite Scrolling, License Engineers Instead
 author: Brian Schrader
-tags: software engineering, ethics, legal,
+tags: software engineering, ethics, legal, essay
 status: publish

 Yesterday, the [Verge reported that Sen. Josh Hawley sponsored][bill] a bill that aims to reduce the tech industry’s use of "addictive design" practices by putting a ban on features like infinite scrolling and autoplaying video.
 While I applaud Congress for focusing on this important issue, the proposed solution is both naive and unproductive.
 When a surgeon is accused of malpractice, the appropriate solution is not to ban their use of the scalpel, it's to revoke their license.